Reflections Governor’s Art School

 Reflections is a Summer Regional Governor’s School Program, funded in part by the Virginia Department of Education with local financial and in-kind support.
 The Reflections Program is a 10-day summer program for forty middle school students gifted in the visual arts, competitively selected from Charlottesville City, Albemarle, Greene, and Nelson Counties, as well as the private and home-school students in the region.
 Reflections provides conceptual and visual art experiences for artistically gifted students in association with their gifted peers.

 Established in 1990, Reflections is the only regional visual arts Governor’s school for middle school students in Virginia.
 We have had tremendous success and enthusiasm for this program from both students and the community.
-Acceptance to Reflections is highly competitive within each district.
+Acceptance to Reflections is highly competitive and is handled within each district.
+Private / Home School student selection is handled by the Reflections program director.
+See below for more information.

 Students gifted in the visual arts are aesthetically inquisitive and highly self-motivated in art production, eager to create art and perceptive in viewing the art of others.
 Students gifted in the visual arts need the stimulation of their artistically gifted peers; need to be confronted with challenging ideas, issues, and problems; and need to be exposed to increasingly complex non-verbal symbols and relationships in works of art.
 The Reflections Program intellectually challenges each student at an appropriate level, elicits curiosity, and sponsors creativity and uniqueness of response in art production.